ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: User guide

 \item Radius Of Gyration (alternative version): perhaps a more `pythonic' method of calculating the radius of gyration (or any other metric) would be to create a higher order function once the universe is obtained and populate it with the atomic positions and return it.
 In this approach, list comprehension can be used to create a list of values using a single list comprehension statement:

-\item Distance Between Proteins: This example is taken directly from the MDAnalysis website, but here MDAnalysis is used to analize a coarse grained time series.
+\item Distance Between Proteins: This example is taken directly from the MDAnalysis website, but here MDAnalysis is used to analyze a coarse grained time series.
 In this example, the end to end distance of a protein and the radius of gyration are calculated.
-This is assuming that the protein in question has the segment identifer ``S4AKE''.
+This is assuming that the protein in question has the segment identifier ``S4AKE''.
 This example uses MDAnalysis atom groups.
-Note, any analysis of \TkName timesteps performed using MDAnalisys virtually identicall to conventiall MD analysis, the only difference being that one must to set the atomic positions from the \TkName timestep values.
+Note, any analysis of \emph{ProtoMD} timesteps performed using MDAnalisys virtually identical to conventional MD analysis, the only difference being that one must to set the atomic positions from the \emph{ProtoMD} timestep values.

 \end{itemize}